(P2007) Request for the grant of a patent

 The date on which your application is received is deemed to be the date of filing - an immensely important date.
 It determines, among others, that later filed applications by competitors, relating to the same or a similar invention, will not lead to a patent.
 At the same time, the filing date is the priority date of your future patent which is relevant for subsequent filings and patent protection abroad.

-Patent applicants can currently obtain patents faster at the German, Canadian, Chinese, Japanese, Korean, US and UK patent authorities.
+Patent applicants can currently obtain patents faster at the German, Japanese, US, Korean, Canadian, Chinese, UK, Finnish and Austrian patent authorities.
 They can request accelerated examination when filing the application provided that the patent application was previously filed at one of the other offices and that at least one claim had been determined to be allowable.

 This so-called Patent Prosecution Highway (PPH) is initially governed by bilateral agreements of the participating offices for a limited period.